collwe/JEDI-Crowd-Teaching/README.md

 # Unlearn What You Have Learned: Adaptive Crowd Teaching with Adjustable Exponential Decay Memory Learners
--- Yao Zhou, Arun Reddy, Jingrui He
+-- Yao Zhou, Arun Reddy Nelakurthi , Jingrui He

 ### Introduction
 We propose an adaptive teaching framework named JEDI to construct the personalized optimal teaching set for crowdsourcing workers.